onfido/onfido-android-sdk/README.md

 The Face step can be configured to allow for either a photo or video flow.
 A custom flow **cannot** contain both the photo and video variants of the face capture.
 If both types of `FaceCaptureStep` are added to the same custom flow, a custom `IllegalArgumentException` will be thrown at the beginning of the flow, with the message `"Custom flow cannot contain both video and photo variants of face capture"`.

+#### Proof of address step

+In the Proof of Address step, a user picks the issuing country and type of document that proves their address before capturing the document with their phone camera or uploading it.

 #### Finish step